 If your answer is yes to any of these questions, then creating a list group may be the best organizational solution for you.

 How to Use Groups

-For instance, say you want to organize subscribers by how often they want to receive your campaigns.
-You can create a list group category called “Sending frequency” with the group names: Daily, Weekly, and Monthly.
+For instance, say you're a university and you want to organize student subscribers by class.
+You can create a list group category called "Students" with the group names: Freshman, Sophomore, Junior, and Senior.
 After your subscribers choose which group they want to be in or you manually organize them into groups, you can send daily emails to the daily group, and so forth.

 Ways to Add Subscribers to a Group